braindef/Hackers-Cardgame/README.md

-# Hackers Card Game v 0.2.0
+# Conspiracy Theory Cardgame
-###### Social Engineering-Cards now also in this Repository, Tarot is just an API to the GlobalAssessinationGrid.
-The problem with normal Tarot or other Card Games is, that it (intentionally) lacks Technology, Method and Algorithm Cards only Archetype cards, also eg. the Disney StarWARs Cards, to keep the Technology Cards secret
+###### Normal Tarot or other Card Games lacks Technology, Method and Algorithm Cards and has only Archetype cards, also eg. the Disney StarWARs Cards.

-work in progress...

-* those kids that are gifted in COMINT the own with HUMINT
-* those kids that are gifted in HUMINT the own with COMINT =>I merge both projects

  - [ movie- | game- | jungian-] - archetypes (normal tarot)
  - [ movie- | classical- ] - psychiatrists